geaxgx/openvino_blazepose/README.md

                         Path to video or image file to use as input (default=0)
-  -g, --gesture         enable gesture recognition --pd_m PD_M           Path to an .xml file for pose detection model --pd_device PD_DEVICE
+  -g, --gesture         enable gesture recognition --pd_xml PD_XML       Path to an .xml file for pose detection model --pd_device PD_DEVICE
                         Target device for the pose detection model (default=CPU)
-  --lm_m LM_M           Path to an .xml file for landmark model --lm_device LM_DEVICE
+  --lm_xml LM_XML       Path to an .xml file for landmark model --lm_version {full,lite,heavy}
+                        Version of the landmark model (default=full) --lm_device LM_DEVICE
                         Target device for the landmark regression model (default=CPU)